Beyond Advocacy: A Design Space for Replication-Related Studies: Related Work

 \subsection{Empirical Study Design}

 Replication design is, fundamentally, an experimental design problem.
-Guidelines for the design of controlled experiments and in-the-field or observational evaluations in visualization and HCI\cite{purchase2012experimental,mackenzie2024human} assume a single, independent study.
+Existing guidelines for the design of experiments in Visualization and HCI~\cite{purchase2012experimental,mackenzie2024human} assume a single, independent study.
 In contrast, replication study design is reference-constrained: it requires establishing pair-wise comparability and correspondence between the new study and a reference study at the level of practical choices.

-Recent works provided technical support for replication study design\cite{ding2023revisit,cutler2026revisit}.
-But there is still a need for clear definition for comparison and correspondence design.
-Any prior work to address this need for unambiguously defined correspondence is limited.
-With reference to biological research, \cite{patil2016statistical} propose a framework that operationalizes replication (same vs.\ different) across experimental components. \cite{sukumar2018towards} summarizes some practical heuristics with a focus on visualization research; these are broad and do not address all the component-level decision to be made.
-What is missing is a unified, navigable framework that supports consistent characterization across studies and supports prospective planning.
+Recent works which provide technical support for replication study implementation~\cite{ding2023revisit,cutler2026revisit}, suggest an educational method for conducting replication in class~\cite{DBLP:conf/vissym/SyedaSRPSMDB24}, and give some practical heuristics in the context of Visualization research ~\cite{sukumar2018towards} are broad and do not address practical-level decisions.
+With reference to biological research, Patil et al. propose a framework that operationalizes replication (same vs.\ different) across experimental design dimensions~\cite{patil2016statistical}.
+Overall, there is no concrete, well-defined framework that supports consistent characterization and planning for HCI and Visualization replication studies.